 Take advantage of autonomy to make changes for the better

-- Private practice, and the professional autonomy it brings, has been the career-long choice for oncologist-hematologist and AMA Immediate Past President Barbara L. McAneny, MD.
+- Private practice, and the professional autonomy it brings, has been the career-long choice for oncologist-hematologist Barbara L. McAneny, MD, a former AMA president.
 When she and her partners at the two locations of the New Mexico Cancer Center want to provide new services to patients, they own the process.

 - “We didn't have to go through 27 hospital committees and ask permission from a bunch of vice presidents for various things,” she said.
 “We just sat in a room.
 The group said, ‘Figure out how to do it.
 Let’s do it.’
 And we did it.
 It is incredibly rewarding.”

-Know what mistakes to avoid when you’re starting out
+Know which mistakes to avoid when you’re starting out

 - Anticipating pitfalls is a fundamental part of the clinical side of medicine and a physician just starting should apply that same thinking to establishing a private practice.
 Find out what it’s like from a doctor who has done it.

-- Two experienced private-practice physicians in Wisconsin shared their insights on common hassles.
-Internist Timothy McAvoy, MD, and family physician Barbara Hummel, MD, are AMA alternate delegates and serve as officers—he is vice chair and she is secretary—in the AMA’s Private Practice Physicians Congress.
-Both have Milwaukee-area solo practices.
+- Two experienced private practice physicians in Wisconsin have shared their insights on common hassles.
+Internist Timothy G. McAvoy, MD and family physician Barbara A. Hummel, MD both serve on the governing council of the AMA Private Practice Physicians Section and both have Milwaukee-area solo practices.

 - Physicians building private practices have more to think about than starting an office and providing care.
 Doctors each have an individual brand that will help determine their success.
 Learn some basics about how to define, support and promote your brand.